MichaelKim/webview/README.md

 4. Install LLVM 8.0.0.
 (I've tested it with 8.0.0, but Microsoft says LLVM 6.0.0 should work too.)
    1. (Optional) Add LLVM to your PATH, specifically `clang-cl.exe`.
-5. Compile by running `clang-cl examples/main.cpp /EHsc /I "." /DWEBVIEW_WIN -Xclang -std=c++17 -Xclang -Wno-delete-non-virtual-dtor -o webview.exe /link "ole32.lib" "gdi32.lib" "WindowsApp.lib"`.
+5. Compile by running `clang-cl examples\main.cpp /EHsc /I "." -Xclang -std=c++17 -Xclang -Wno-delete-non-virtual-dtor -o webview.exe /link "WindowsApp.lib" "user32.lib" "kernel32.lib"`.

 You may result in some compiler errors in some of the `winrt::` headers.
 I fixed them by manually editing the headers in the `winrt/` subdirectory.